Vijah/saga-tester/README.md

 Only one of `output`, `throw` or `call: true` should ever be provided.

-### config.effectiveActions
+## config.effectiveActions

-`effectiveActions`: `Action[]` Indicating which actions are "active" in the context of take/takeEvery/takeLatest/takeLeading/debounce/throttle effects.
+`effectiveActions`: `Action[]` Indicating which actions are "active" in the context of `take`, `takeEvery`, `takeLatest`, `takeLeading`, `debounce`, `throttle` effects.
+By default, if `effectiveActions` is not specified, the first argument of the "run" method is considered to be a contextual action.

-Note that by default, if this is not specified, the first argument of the "run" method is considered to be a contextual action, unless the first argument is not an action.
+Each time an effect "consumes" an `effectiveActions`, it is removed from the list.
+If an effect finds no match in `effectiveActions`, normal concurrent behavior happens.

-### Partial param matching
+## Partial param matching

 When providing a `params` array to match, you can use `PLACEHOLDER_ARGS` to specify a logic for matching different from equality.